gravitational/teleport/rfd/0167-auto-updates-change-proposal.md

 ## Change proposals
 These proposals contain minimal implementation details.
 If the proposals are approved, an execution plan will be written up for each item with more implementation details.

+Here are the goals that these changes should accomplish:
+1. The Teleport updater must be able to update it's own update logic in some compacity.
+If these change proposals are accepted, the changes will require multiple steps to implement.
+Teleport Cloud users should not be expected to update their updater multiple times to receive the incoming patches.
+This should be among one of the first goals to prioritize so that users can update once, and not have to worry about keeping up with new patches to the Teleport updater.
+2. The Teleport updater must preserve the ability to rollback an update.
+The Teleport updater must be able to identify if it's entered a broken state, it must then be able to rollback to a previously working state.
+3. Teleport Cloud must have fine grain control of the version of all Teleport agents.
+The Teleport updater must manage the version of the Teleport agent at installation, and all future version updates.
+The version of the Teleport agent must be locked otherwise, and it should not be overridable by regular system maintenance.
+4. Teleport Cloud must provide the necessary tools for a user to build their own automation to keep Teleport client software up to date.
+This should include a stable API that users can rely on to request the latest version of Teleport that is compatible with their Teleport control plane.

 ### Deprecate the stable/cloud teleport-ent package
 Currently, the teleport-ent-updater package requires the teleport-ent package as a dependency.
 This means that the user must install the latest version of the teleport-ent package which may or may not be compatible with their Teleport control plane, or they must first specify a compatible version of teleport-ent to install.
 This puts unnecessary burden on the user, and complicates the installation process.